-Japanese “nengajo” (年賀状) or New Years greetings cards are a fun and easy means of showing your appreciation to all those people who have helped you navigate the tricky waters of living in a foreign country — and they’re also a great way to send cool Japanese well-wishes to your friends and family back home.
+Japanese nengajo (年賀状), or New Year greetings cards, are a fun and easy way to show your appreciation to everyone you care about over the holidays.
+They’re also a great way to send cool Japanese well-wishes to your friends and family back home.

-But there are rules about when and who to send your nengajo to and restrictions based on what happened during the previous year.
-So, to avoid offending a large group of people too early on in the year, here’s a step by step guide to sending your nengajo.
+However, there are rules on who, when and how to send your nengajo.
+There are even restrictions based on what happened the previous year.
+To avoid offending a large group of people too early on in the year, here’s a step-by-step guide to sending your New Year’s cards.

 Step One: Buy or create your own nengajo

-From early December onwards you can pick up pre-printed nengajo in variety and stationery stores like Loft and Don Quijote, post offices and supermarkets.
-There are literally hundreds of different designs to choose from but most will have a version of the zodiac sign for the upcoming year.
+You can pick up pre-printed nengajo in stores like Loft and Don Quijote, stationery shops, post offices and even supermarkets from late November.
+There are hundreds of different designs to choose from, but most will have a version of the upcoming year’s zodiac sign.

 Step Two: Write your message

-Once you’ve made your nengajo, it’s probably best to include a message (there’s nothing more mysterious, or creepy, than an empty greetings card) and Japanese has many a stock phrase to wish somebody a happy new year so you can mix it up a bit.
+Once you’ve made your nengajo, it’s best to include a message (there’s nothing more mysterious or creepy than an empty greeting card), and Japanese has many stock phrases to wish somebody a happy new year so that you can mix it up a bit.

-You can, of course, write a more personal message.
-The custom of nengajo is based on “nenshi-mawari” or New Year’s visits where people would call on their family, friends and neighbors to say thank you for their support during the previous year.
-So, if a nice person did something like bust you out of a maximum security prison it’s good to specifically thank them for that.
+Of course, you can write a more personal message.
+The custom of nengajo is based on nenshi mawari, or the New Year’s holidays.
+Traditionally, people would visit family, friends and neighbors in person to say thank you for their support or help during the previous year.